yssource/rhai/doc/src/plugins/module.md

     // This is currently a limitation of the plugin procedural macros.
     #[cfg(feature = "advanced_functions")]
     pub mod advanced {
-        // This function is ignored when loaded as a package.
+        // This function is ignored when registered globally.
         // Otherwise it is a valid registered function under a sub-module
         // which only exists when the 'advanced_functions' feature is used. pub fn advanced_calc(input: i64) -> i64 {